 To achieve effective cloud cost optimization, it’s crucial to thoroughly review your pricing and billing information and set up budgets.
 This involves several technical steps and actionable strategies:

-6. Identify and eliminate unused – Uncover idle resources through regular audits and cloud provider tools like AWS Trusted Advisor, Azure Advisor, and Google Cloud’s Recommender.
+- Identify and eliminate unused – Uncover idle resources through regular audits and cloud provider tools like AWS Trusted Advisor, Azure Advisor, and Google Cloud’s Recommender.
 Leverage automated alerts and scheduling to proactively manage usage.
 Analyze storage volumes for unused data and implement lifecycle policies for efficient storage management.
 By systematically identifying and eliminating idle resources, you can significantly reduce unnecessary cloud spending.
+A 2024 CloudZero study revealed that over 35% of cloud spend is typically wasted, often due to underutilized or idle resources that go unnoticed without proactive management

 Use reserved instances

-Utilizing Reserved Instances (RIs) is a powerful strategy for cloud cost optimization, allowing you to secure significant savings by committing to a longer-term usage of cloud resources.
+Using Reserved Instances (RIs) is an effective way to reduce cloud costs because it allows you to secure lower pricing by committing to long-term usage of specific resources.

 Leverage spot instances